 Aside from the lure of cost-efficiencies and an Opex business model, Hosted PBX phone systems come with the flexibility of VoIP and functions such as; Inbound Call Management with ACD & IVR functions; Call Forwarding & Routing; Mobility across handsets and smart devices; Virtual Reception/Auto Attendant; Conferencing; Call Recording and more. re readily available as either standard or enhanced features.
 In addition, Unified Communications (UC) via a Hosted PBX is increasingly in demand throughout Australia.

-The appetite for Hosted PBX phones in Australia is on a steep trajectory, and why wouldn’t it?
+The appetite for Hosted PBX phone systems in Australia is on a steep trajectory, and why wouldn’t it?
 Not only can a Hosted PBX improve performance, the flexibility, scalability and continuous software upgrades is a real winner amongst business leaders, as collectively these attributes future-proof businesses in a world of constant change.
 Above all, cloud-based phone systems enable business leaders to no longer look into a crystal ball to predict future business requirements for telephony; nor is there a need to wear the brunt of expensive upgrades; as is the case with a traditional PBX phone systems.

 When it comes to ICT, Smartcom talks business.